-- 1. Understand the fundamental principles of Computer Graphics concepts. - 2.
-Identify the 3D transformation, image synthesis and shape modelling for #D applications - 3.
-Understand the basic concepts related to Multimedia including data standards, algorithms and software. - 4.
-Classify the multimedia communication technologies - 5.
-Examine the Multimedia applications.
+- 1. To provide knowledge and understanding in the fundamental principles of Computer Graphics and Mathematical concepts related to Computer graphical operations. - 2.
+To provide in-depth knowledge of display systems, image synthesis and shape modelling of 3D applications. - 3.
+To understand the basic concepts related to Multimedia including data standards, algorithms and software. - 4.
+To Experience the development of Multimedia application to display their ability by using Multimedia tools.